qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/modelertools.rst

       :local:
       :depth: 1

-These tools are only available in the Graphial Modeler.
+These tools are only available in the Graphical Modeler.
 They are not available in the Processing Toolbox.